quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 This document outlines a phased migration to a containerized Go generator that conforms to the [Librarian 0.2 contract](http://go/librarian:cli-reimagined).
 The core strategy is to adapt existing tools and inputs to the new workflow, deferring major architectural changes (like replacing Bazel configuration files) to accelerate delivery and reduce risk.

-The new workflow will be orchestrated by the central Librarian tool and will consist of three main stages, each corresponding to a command passed to the Go generator container:
+The new workflow will be orchestrated by the central Librarian tool and will consist of three main stages, each corresponding to a command passed to the Go `librariangen` container:

-1.  **`configure` (Onboarding):** For a new library, Librarian invokes the generator to enrich a minimal request with Go-specific conventions (e.g., deriving module paths) and returns a full configuration to be stored in the repository's central `state.yaml`.
+1.  **`configure` (Onboarding):** For a new library, Librarian invokes the `librariangen` container to enrich a minimal request with Go-specific conventions (e.g., deriving module paths) and returns a full configuration to be stored in the repository's central `state.yaml`.
-2.  **`generate` (Code Generation):** Librarian invokes the generator to perform the core code generation.
+2.  **`generate` (Code Generation):** Librarian invokes the `librariangen` container to perform the core code generation.
 The container receives API definitions, invokes `protoc`, runs a custom Go post-processor, and writes the final, backward-compatible code to an `/output` directory.
-3.  **`build` (Validation):** Librarian copies the generated code into a full checkout of the `google-cloud-go` repository and invokes the generator to run `go build` and `go test`, validating that the new code integrates correctly.
+3.  **`build` (Validation):** Librarian copies the generated code into a full checkout of the `google-cloud-go` repository and invokes the `librariangen` container to run `go build` and `go test`, validating that the new code integrates correctly.

 The high-level workflow for the `generate` step is as follows:

-1.  **Invocation:** The Librarian tool invokes the Go generator Docker container with a specific command (e.g., `generate`).
+1.  **Invocation:** The Librarian tool invokes the Go `librariangen` Docker container with a specific command (e.g., `generate`).
 2.  **Inputs:** Librarian provides all necessary inputs as mounted directories:
     *   `/source`: A complete checkout of the `googleapis` repository.
     *   `/librarian`: Contains a `generate-request.json` file specifying which API to generate.
     *   `/output`: An empty directory for the generated files.
     *   `/input`: A directory for optional, user-provided templates and scripts.
-3.  **Execution:** The Go generator binary runs inside the container.
+3.  **Execution:** The Go `librariangen` binary runs inside the container.
     *   It parses the `generate-request.json` to determine the target API.
     *   It invokes `protoc` with the Go plugins (`protoc-gen-go`, `protoc-gen-go_gapic`), using `/source` as the single import path (`-I`).
     *   It writes all generated `.go` files directly to the `/output` directory.